PathoGenOmics-Lab/VIPERA

 • VC: variant calling configuration:

-• IVAR_QUALITY: minimum base quality for ivar variants (option -q).
+• MIN_QUALITY: minimum base quality for ivar variants (option -q).

-• IVAR_FREQ: minimum frequency threshold for ivar variants (option -t).
+• MIN_FREQ: minimum frequency threshold for ivar variants (option -t).

-• IVAR_DEPTH: minimum read depth for ivar variants (option -m).
+• MIN_DEPTH: minimum read depth for ivar variants (option -m).

 • MIN_QUALITY: minimum quality for freyja variants (option --minq).

-• COV_CUTOFF: minimum depth for freyja demix (option --covcut).
+• COV_CUTOFF: minimum depth to calculate the reported “coverage” (percent of sites with that depth) for freyja demix (option --covcut).

 • MIN_ABUNDANCE: minimum lineage estimated abundance for freyja demix (option --eps).